tarunk04/fZend/README.md

 ------------------------
 Shutting down the server
 ------------------------
-To shut down the server run the fZend.exe as Aministrator and press 2.
+To shut down the server run the fZend.exe as Administrator and type `fZend--> stop`.

 --------------------------
 Change server default port
 --------------------------
-Open file: httpd.conf
+Open file: httpd.conf\n
-Located in folder: \mini_server_8\udrive\usr\local\apache2\conf Locate the lines:
+Located in folder: `\mini_server_8\udrive\usr\local\apache2\conf`\n `Locate the lines:\n
-  Listen 8088
+  Listen 8088\n
-  ServerName localhost:8088
+  ServerName localhost:8088\n
-Change to:
+Change to:\n
-  Listen 8080
+  Listen 8080 \n
-  ServerName localhost:8080
+  ServerName localhost:8080\n`
-This moves the server to the standard secondary web server port
+This moves the server to the standard secondary web server port\n
-Note: Type http://localhost:8080 into a browser to view the site.
+Note: Type http://localhost:8080 into a browser to view the site.\n

-If port already in use try any value above 2000
+If port already in use try any value above 2000\n

 -----------------------------------------------------------